lakeel-altla/samples-google-api/google-places/README.md

 ## Get API Key

 You need to create a Google project to get your API key.
-After Getting the API key, paste it in ```AndroidManifest.xml```.

 [How to get API key](https://developers.google.com/places/android-api/signup)

 ## Enable API

 You need to enable Google Places API from [Google API Console](https://console.developers.google.com/apis?project=profile-notification-95441&hl=JA).
 How to enable the API is listed [here](https://developers.google.com/awareness/android-api/get-a-key#activate_additional_apis).

 ## Set up gradle.properties

 This sample app needs to Android API Key for Google Place.
 You must create ```gradle.properties``` file and set values into it.

 ```google-places/gradle.properties